kssfilo/rpn-cli/README.md

 #pipeline,same as echo '1 2'|rpn -s +
 ```

+Compare to ruby rcalc, rpn-cli is simple but is designed for easy and short to type formula.
+For example, "(sin(1/3) - cos(1/3))^2" is "3 inv dup sin swap cos - sqr p" in rcalc, "3ipswc-2^" in rpn-cli.

 All operators are single charactor and not necessary to be escaped in bash shell.

 Multiply can be "x" (to avoid bash * wildcard)

 ```